mikekamminga/brutal-honesty-handbook/book/13_the_30_day_honesty_habit_plan.md

 ## CHAPTER 13: THE 30-DAY HONESTY HABIT PLAN

 This book is a guide to a new practice, and like any practice, it requires consistent effort to build muscle.
+But living honestly is a marathon, not a sprint.
+There will be times when you feel tired, when relationships resist your efforts, or when the comfort of a polite lie feels overwhelmingly tempting.
+Here's how to stay the course.

+*   **Build Your Circle of Truth-Tellers:** You cannot do this alone.
+Actively cultivate relationships with people who also value honesty.
+This is your support network—the people you can debrief with after a hard conversation and who can remind you why you chose this path.
+*   **Embrace Rest and Recovery:** Honesty requires significant emotional energy.
+Part of the practice is having the self-awareness to know when you need to rest and recharge so you can engage effectively when it truly matters.
+*   **Handle Setbacks with Self-Compassion:** You will have setbacks.
+Don't use this as evidence that you've failed.
+See it as data.
+Get curious: *Why did I avoid that?
+What fear was triggered?* Treat yourself with the same radical respect you aim to offer others.

-This 30-day plan is designed to help you do just that.
+This 30-day plan is designed to help you build that muscle.
 It scaffolds the core exercises from this book into a series of daily, 5- to 20-minute drills.
 The goal is not perfection.
 The goal is practice.
 If you miss a day, just start again.

 | Day | Drill (Time) | Confidence-Boost | Chapter Ref |
 |:---:|:---|:---|:---:|